Trusted WordPress tutorials, when you need them most.

 Set up conditional login for new notification

-Go ahead and select ‘Use’ this confirmation if ‘Multiple Choice’ is ‘Billing’ in the conditional logic settings.
+Then, you can set the rule to ‘Process’ this confirmation if ‘Multiple Choice’ is ‘Billing’.
 This will redirect users to a URL that holds more information about billing when they submit a form.

-That’s all!
-Simply save the form, and the WPForms block you added earlier will automatically redirect users to the different URL you set based on their responses.
+That’s it!
+You can now simply save the form, and the WPForms block you added earlier will automatically redirect users to the different URL you set based on their responses.

 Next, you can just repeat this step for other multiple-choice options in the form and create new confirmation notifications with conditional logic.